 The emerging Local Development Framework will replace the current adopted Local Plan Policies.
 To ensure that policies within the LDF are sound, work continues on an evidence base, which has been formulated to provide the data needed to assess the current economic, environmental and social situation.
-The evidence base is extensive and more information can be found on the Council's website.
+To date, the evidence base consists of (or work is progressing on) the following: